 params = {'max_depth':[1, 2, 4, 6, 8, 10, 12]}

 In this case, we are only searching one hyperparameter.
-However, you could define a dictionary with multiple key-value pairs to search for multiple hyperparameters simultaneously.
+However, you could define a dictionary with multiple key-value pairs to search over multiple hyperparameters simultaneously.

+If you are running all the exercises for this chapter in a single notebook, you can reuse the decision tree object dt from earlier.
+If not, you need to create a decision tree object for the hyperparameter search:

+dt = tree.DecisionTreeClassifier()

 Now we want to instantiate the GridSearchCV class.